letsencrypt/pebble/README.md

 will create a `pebble` instance that uses a `pebble-challtestsrv` instance for DNS resolution.

-To build and start the containers run:
+To download and start the containers run:

 ```
 docker-compose up